SomeBadName/NetServicesDeploy/README.md

+NetServicesDeploy

-NetServicesDeploy centralizes build + deploy for Docker-based .NET services using a self-hosted GitHub Actions runner.
+NetServicesDeploy provides a centralized, reusable GitHub Actions workflow to build, publish, and deploy Docker-based .NET services using a self-hosted runner.

-Service repositories remain minimal: code + Dockerfile + a tiny caller workflow.
+Each service lives in its own repository.
+All deployment logic lives here.

+No SSH scripts.
+No manual server steps.
+No duplicated pipelines.

-What this gives you
+What this solves

 One deployment engine for all services

-Consistent GHCR image publishing
+Consistent Docker builds and GHCR publishing

-Consistent server layout (/opt/stacks/<service>/…)
+Consistent server layout

-No SSH scripts, no manual server deploy steps

-Environment-based secrets (prod/stage/etc.)
+Environment-based secrets (prod, stage, etc.)

-Works across many independent repositories (not monorepo)
+Works with many independent repositories (no monorepo)

+Designed to scale as the number of services grows

+Architecture overview

+On every push to a service repository:

+Docker image is built from the service repo

+Image is pushed to GitHub Container Registry (GHCR)

+Server stack folder is created/updated

+Runtime .env file is generated

+docker-compose.yml is rendered

+Container is restarted using docker compose

+Health check is executed

 Requirements
 Server

+Linux server

 Docker installed

 Docker Compose v2+

-GitHub Actions self-hosted runner installed on the server
+GitHub Actions self-hosted runner

 Runner user:

-is in the docker group
+belongs to the docker group

-can write to /opt/stacks
+has write access to /opt/stacks

 Recommended one-time setup: